ckim929/Statistical-Modeling-Pipeline/_posts/2023-01-04-firstpost.md

 Next, I used the *is.null().sum()* function of the pandas library to see if there existed any null values in the dataset.
 The dataset does not contain any null values.
 I also used the *.duplicated()* to see if there existed any duplicate rows in my dataset.
 The *.duplicated()* function of the pandas library returns a boolean series denoting duplicate rows.
 I found that my dataset does not contain any duplicate rows.

+## Regression vs Classification
+To further conduct EDA on the dataset, it is important to understand the difference between regression and classification.
+Both are types of **supervised machine learning (ML) algorithms**, meaning it uses labeled datasets to train algorithms to predict outcomes or classify data.
+Unsupervised learning uses ML algorithms to analyze and cluster *unlabeled* datasets without the need for human intervention.

+So what is the difference between regression and classification?
+Regression algorithms are used to predict a continuous value using the input variables.
+Regression predicts continuous variables by finding correlations between the dependent and independent variables (i.e. predicting house price, sales, temperature).
+Classification algorithms use input variables to approximate a *discrete* output variable.
+The dataset is divided into different categories and the algorithm estimates discrete values (i.e. 0 and 1, yes and no, true or false).
+Some examples of classification problems include predicting whether someting is spam or not and sentiment analysis (positive or negative).

+As such, the problem I am working with here is a **classification problem** as I am predicting whether something is fraud (1) or not fraud (0), based on the input variables in the dataset.

 ### Working with imbalanced data
+The dataset I am working with here is very imbalanced.